J-O-S-I-E/applied-ai-system-project/README.md

 **How AI was used during development**

 - **Architecture planning** — used AI to map out the FastAPI + React + Gemini integration before writing any code.
 Most effective when the prompt was specific: *"I have a Python dataclass-based domain model.
 How should I structure Pydantic schemas to mirror it for a FastAPI endpoint?"*

-- **RAG knowledge base** — used AI to draft the initial 15 pet care guidelines, then reviewed and edited each one for accuracy.
-This was faster than manual research and produced well-structured entries.
+- **RAG pipeline design** — used AI to design the multi-query retrieval + hybrid reranking approach, then reviewed and implemented each stage.
 - **Prompt engineering** — iterated on the Gemini prompt through several versions.
-The key insight was asking for a strict JSON response with named keys rather than free text — this eliminated the need to parse unstructured output.
+The key insight was asking for strict JSON output with named keys rather than free text — this eliminated the need to parse unstructured output.

-- **Debugging** — used AI to interpret FastAPI validation errors and trace a Pydantic v2 schema mismatch in the response model.
+- **Debugging** — used AI to interpret FastAPI validation errors and trace Pydantic v2 schema mismatches.

 **What worked well with AI assistance**

-The most reliable AI outputs came from prompts that included concrete code context.
+The most reliable outputs came from prompts that included concrete code context.
 Asking *"Given this Pydantic schema, write the FastAPI route"* produced immediately usable code.
 Vague prompts like *"make the AI smarter"* produced unfocused suggestions.

 **Where AI assistance fell short**

 - Initial Gemini prompt produced inconsistently structured responses — sometimes returning markdown-fenced JSON, sometimes plain text.
-The workaround (stripping code fences before parsing) had to be discovered through testing, not AI suggestion.
+The workaround had to be discovered through testing.
-- AI occasionally suggested over-engineering: adding a vector database for RAG, adding Redis for caching.
-Both were rejected in favour of simpler solutions appropriate for the project scale.
+- AI occasionally suggested over-engineering where simpler solutions worked fine.

 **Key takeaway**